JoaoFRPolonio/sdn-vuln/README.md

 ### Security Service Adapter

+The SSA integration allows OpenVAS to run and serves as a bridge to integrate different security tools with SOAR.

 To run the SSA:
 ```console
 $ python3 main.py
 ```

 ### Redis Database

+The following commands explain how to install and run the Redis database:

 ```console
 $ pip install redis